 Be prepared to paddle for FOUR straight hours and then have arms that feel like jello.
-It’s well worth the ride though – along the Pacuare you pass tropical forests, cascading waterfalls all around, and real treehouses you can sleep in (this is where I plan to stay next time I’m in Costa Rica).
+But it’s well worth the ride – along the Pacuare you pass tropical forests, cascading waterfalls all around, and real treehouses you can sleep in (this is where I plan to stay next time I’m in Costa Rica).

 The Raft Master shouts commands at you the entire time.
 I thought he was yelling at us but really he was just trying to keep us from going over.
-On normal rivers the commands are often ‘Go’, ‘Forward’ and ‘Backward’ but the Pacuare River is not your normal river and our Raft Master’s commands were very different.
+On normal rivers the commands are usually ‘Go’, ‘Forward’ and ‘Backward’ but the Pacuare River is not your normal river and our Raft Master’s commands were very different.

-If the current got strong, he yelled “Oh shit” – this was our cue to bend over or duck.
-If things got really crazy, he yelled “Oh my God” which meant get the hell inside the raft and hang on for dear life.
+If the current got strong, Roy would yell “Oh shit” which was our cue to bend over or duck.
+If things got really crazy, we heard “Oh my God”.
+Translation: get the hell inside the raft and hang on for dear life.

 He definitely wasn’t shy about using them.
 He was constantly yelling “Oh shit”, and “Oh my God”, sometimes multiple times in a row.
-At one point there were constant rapids coming at us from every angle.
+Sitting at the front of the raft, there were constant rapids coming at me from every angle.
 I kept getting confused – sometimes I was ducking, other times I felt like I was rolling myself in a human ball right into the raft.
 Sometimes I was so distracted by the massive waves of water in my face I would forget to paddle.
-Luckily our boat didn’t capsize but the team behind us did and I quickly learned that getting back in is harder than it looks!
+Luckily our boat didn’t capsize but the team behind us did, and I quickly learned that getting back in is way harder than it looks!

-If we survived we got a “muy bien” and even high-fived our paddles together.
+If we survived we got a “muy bien” and high-fived our paddles together.

-This adventure has been my most epic yet.
+This adventure has been my most epic one yet.
 It isn’t for the faint of heart but if you don’t panic easily, and have a good Raft Master you’ll survive.
 I did.
-(And I can’t even swim very well).
+(And I can’t even swim that well).